rubensauchelli/platform-template/documentation/CONTRIBUTING.md

 ## Security Vulnerabilities

 If you discover a security vulnerability, please do NOT open an issue.
-Email security@yourdomain.com instead with details about the vulnerability.
+Email security@omniflo.health instead with details about the vulnerability.

 ## License

-By contributing to the SCR Extraction Tool, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to the Omniflo Platform, you agree that your contributions will be licensed under the project's license.